-- Helps protect the baby from flu infection for several months after birth, before the baby can be vaccinated.
+- If you're pregnant, getting the flu vaccine helps protect your baby from flu infection for several months after birth, before your baby can be vaccinated.

-- While some people who get vaccinated can still get sick, flu vaccination has been shown in multiple studies to protect against serious illness, hospitalization, and death.
+- While some people who get vaccinated can still get sick, flu vaccination helps protect against serious illness, hospitalization, and death.